-After 3 months of continuous flow in the conditions described above, the cells were dismantled to permit visual inspection of the geocomposites.
-Once observed that the integrity of the drainage pipe and perforated pipe had been fully maintained, three observations were made during these inspections:
+After three months of continuous flow under the conditions described above, the cells were dismantled to permit visual inspection of the geocomposites.
+Once it was observed that the integrity of the drainage pipe and perforated pipe had been fully maintained, three observations were made during these inspections:

-- Quantity of particles retained on the upper geotextile (filter), making sure to remove the particles that were on top of the geotextile but not the embedded ones; - Quantity of particles retained on the lower geotextile as well as trapped between the two geotextiles; - Quantity of particles retained into the pipe.
+- the quantity of particles retained on the upper geotextile (filter), making sure to remove the particles that were on top of the geotextile but not the embedded ones; - the quantity of particles retained on the lower geotextile as well as trapped between the two geotextiles; and - the quantity of particles retained in the pipe.